nuggets0503/SDG13-Climate-Health-Risk-Dashboard/README.md

 This project looks at data from 1995 to 2023 across thousands of country observations to understand how climate change affects human health.

 It highlights a major **Climate Inequality Paradox**:
-* **The Shield:** Richer countries that has hgher carbon footprint tend to have *lower* immediate health risks because they can afford better hospitals, clean water, and cooling systems to protect their populations.
+* **The Shield:** Richer countries that has higher carbon footprint tend to have *lower* immediate health risks because they can afford better hospitals, clean water, and cooling systems to protect their populations.
 * **The Penalty:** However, their emissions drive up global temperatures everywhere.
-This rising temperature directly *increases* health risks worldwide, which impacg poorer, low-emitting countries the hardest.
+This rising temperature directly *increases* health risks worldwide, which impact poorer, low-emitting countries the hardest.

 ---